Accessibility Statement

 15 Smallest Cat Breeds & Miniature Cats That Stay Small

-If you’re not looking for a behemoth of a cat, but are instead in the market for a feline that stays kitten-like forever, then you may be interested in any of these small cat breeds.
-They’re small in size, but big in personality, cuddles, and love to give.
-Many of these kitties are naturally tiny, while some of the absolute smallest cat breeds are derived from one particular cat, the Munchkin.
+If you’re not looking for a large cat breed, but are instead in the market for a feline that stays kitten-like forever, then you may be interested in any of these small cat breeds.
+Despite their small size, they’re big in personality and have plenty of cuddles and love to give.
+Many of these cats are naturally tiny, while some of the absolute smallest cat breeds are derived from one particular cat, the Munchkin.

 Munchkin